intunist/english-labeling-guide/GUIDE.md

 <br>In Intunist's rigorous testing this has not been the case and has no real practical benefit outside of being more comfortable for a small subset of UTAU users.
 <br>Given that nothing is compatible with this and no one else (SynthV, Vocaloid, CMU, etc) does this, it is our recommendation to continue using [t r] and [d r]
 <br>If there is enough demand, Intunist could provide a version of our G2P model that supports this.
-<br>	However bare in mind that there is NO way to properly support it as it causes every user to label their models differently.
+<br>	However keep in mind that there is NO way to properly support it as it causes every user to label their models differently.

 # Vowels
 You can label vowels in two ways, perceptually or "correct/strict" to the dictionary,